belovanna/belovanna.github.io/_pages/about.md

   image: assets/images/wave.jpg
 ---

 Hi!
 I'm a big fan of Mathematical Modelling, Data Analysis, and Statistics.
 I like working in R (especially fond of Tidyverse) and learning new techy things.
-My most recent discovery is jekyll, which is responsible for this website being on and running.
+My most recent discovery is Jekyll, which is responsible for this website being on and running.

 ### Education: